| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 For more details see the vignette on hyperparameter tuning.

-get_hyperparams_list(dataset, method)
+get_hyperparams_list(dataset, method)get_hyperparams_list(dataset, method)

 dataset |

-Data frame with an outcome variable and other columns as features. |
+Data frame with an outcome variable and other columns as

 method |

 ML method.
+Options:

 |